ben-heil/indices/README.md

 |src/run_metric_on_graph.py|Calculate the PageRanks for articles within the resulting networks (run this for both shuffled and true split networks)|
 |src/store_percentile_dataframes.py|Condense the results into a format more easily stored on a desktop computer and compatible with the visualization notebook|
 |notebooks/figures.ipynb|Visualize results and generate figures for publication|

+## Results
+The dataframes produced by our analysis pipeline can be downloaded from https://zenodo.org/record/7458535 (DOI 10.5281/zenodo.7458535)